ClockSelect/myevic/README.md

             You may also fire two seconds to zero the resistance.
       * Zero All:

-            Zeroes all resistances; also zeroes all "START" mode saved resistance settings.
+            Zeroes all resistances; also zeroes all "SMART" mode saved resistance settings.
       * Exit:

             Self explanatory.